thegrchet/github-slideshow/_posts/0000-01-02-thegrchet.md

 ---
 layout: slide
-title: "Welcome to second slide by Chetan Palrecha!"
+title: "Welcome to the world of Chetan Palrecha!"
 ---
 Your text
 Use the left arrow to go back!